 Adding more than one digital signature removes linearization.
 Also ensure digital signature is added only after linearizing.

 Linearizing or optimizing documents for Web can be easily achieved using PDF4me Optimization.
-Start optimizing PDF for Web using the PDF4me Compress tool
+Start optimizing PDF for Web using the PDF4me Optimize For Web tool

 How to know if a PDF is Web Optimized?